Rethinking Group Recommender Systems in the Era of Generative AI: From One-Shot Recommendations to Agentic Group Decision Support: Understanding Decision-Making Processes

 Chatbot-based decision-making support was also studied in application use cases other than recommender systems.
 In~\cite{Gurkan2023ChatbotCata,Yan2023itdepends}, Gürkan and Yan examined the effects of chatbot-assisted decision-making in teams, specifically on information-sharing processes.
 An online experiment in the form of a Zoom meeting was conducted.
 Here, teams of four had to perform a decision-making task.
 A chatbot was present at this meeting, and it shared additional pieces of information for the task at certain points in time.
 Two particular aspects were the focus of the subsequent analyses, i.e., \emph{cognitive diversity}, which refers to the range of information that is shared and perspectives of the exchanged information, and \emph{information elaboration}, which refers to the exchange and integration of information among team members.
 A main outcome of the study was that the \emph{timing} of the assistance by the chatbot matters.
-Specifically, the assistance by the chatbot was most effective both in terms of information-sharing processes and decision quality when it happened early in the discussion process.
-In the context of chat-based group recommender systems, we can think both of reactive and proactive chatbot roles.\footnote{In the literature on conversational recommender systems, this differentiation roughly corresponds to \emph{user-driven} and \emph{system-driven} approaches~\cite{jannach2021crscsur}.} Given the insights from~\cite{Gurkan2023ChatbotCata,Yan2023itdepends}, we might hypothesize that a proactive chatbot may be most effective when stepping into the discussion in early phases.
+Specifically, the chatbot assistance was most effective, both in terms of information-sharing processes and decision quality, when it occurred early in the discussion process.
+In the context of chat-based group recommender systems, this observation relates to the distinction between reactive and proactive chatbot roles.\footnote{In the literature on conversational recommender systems, this differentiation roughly corresponds to \emph{user-driven} and \emph{system-driven} approaches~\cite{jannach2021crscsur}.} Given the insights from~\cite{Gurkan2023ChatbotCata,Yan2023itdepends}, we might hypothesize that a proactive chatbot be most effective when stepping into the discussion in early phases.